-3.3 Management of proceeds
+3.4 Management of proceeds

 The Hessian Ministry of Finance is responsible for the issuance of the Green Bond.
 The allocation and monitoring of the proceeds is based on the state budget planning adhering to the principle of non-committed total coverage.
 This means that by virtue of the statutory principles all state income is used to cover all state expenditures and that all cash inflow is used to cover all cash outflow.
 The virtual allocation of the proceeds from the green state treasury bills to the eligible green expenditure is carried out by IMWG and recorded in an internal tabular overview.

-All net proceeds raised through the second Green Bond of the State of Hesse will be allocated towards eligible green expenditures made in 2021 and 2022, as shown in the appendix of the framework.
+All net proceeds raised through the third Green Bond of the State of Hesse will be allocated, as described in the appendix of the framework, towards eligible green expenditures made in 2023 and 2024 (look back period of two budget years).

 The total amount of eligible green expenditures will exceed the total amount of net proceeds raised from the green issuance.
 A bond-by-bond approach is followed in managing the proceeds.
 Hesse intends to fully allocate the proceeds within one year after the issuance of the respective Green Bond.
 Unallocated proceeds will be managed according to the general liquidity guideline until full allocation.
 Eligible green expenditures can be added, revised, or replaced to the extent necessary as part of the allocation process.